Which eligible assets are compatible with comonotonic capital requirements?: Abstract

 \section{Abstract}

-We study comonotonicity of risk measures in terms of the primitives of the theory: acceptance sets and eligible assets.
+Within the context of capital adequacy, we study comonotonicity of risk measures in terms of the primitives of the theory: acceptance sets and eligible, or reference, assets.
 We show that comonotonicity cannot be characterized by the properties of the acceptance set alone and heavily depends on the choice of the eligible asset.
 In fact, in many important cases, comonotonicity is only compatible with risk-free eligible assets.
-The incompatibility with risky eligible assets is systematic whenever the acceptability criterion is based on Value at Risk or any convex distortion risk measures such as Expected Shortfall.
-These findings show the limitations of the concept of comonotonicity in a world without risk-free assets and raise questions about the meaning and the role of comonotonicity within a capital adequacy framework.
-We also point out some potential traps when using comonotonicity for ``discounted'' capital positions.
+The incompatibility with risky eligible assets is systematic whenever the acceptability criterion is based on Value-at-Risk or any convex distortion risk measure such as Expected Shortfall.
+These findings qualify and arguably call for a critical appraisal of the meaning and the role of comonotonicity within a capital adequacy context.

 \keywords{comonotonicity, risk measures, acceptance sets, eligible assets}

 \parindent 0em